tegola-project-2022-23/sdn-routing-design/README.md

 Chapter 4 - Implementing Routing Heuristics to Improve Performance of the Tegola Network (10-12 pages)

 This section will provide the implementation details of systems to effectively improve the performance metrics discussed in chapter 3.
-This could be split into a few different sections, perhaps with the first one discussing the proportional splitting of traffic between gateways, and the subsequent sections discussing the tweaks and improvements for the max-flow formulations.
+This could be split into a few different subsections, perhaps with the first one discussing the proportional splitting of traffic between gateways, and the subsequent sections discussing the tweaks and improvements for the max-flow formulations.

 Chapter 5 - Quantitative Analysis of Implemented Systems (8-10 pages)